Rishabh-Jain-9/Vendor-Performance-Analysis/README.md

 ![Dashboard](Images/dashboard.jpg)

 *Figure 5: Vendor Performance Analysis Power BI Dashboard*

+"Note: The .pbix file is available in the repository for local download and inspection of the DAX measures."

 | Visual | Title | Fields Used | Insight Delivered |
 |---|---|---|---|